getsentry/sentry-global-search/README.md

 - `title` - (Highlighted) Title of the hit.
 Typically, this is the section heading this record is under.

-- `context` — One additional detail to contextualize the search result.
+- `context` — Object containing additional detail to contextualize the search result.
 Varies by site and by record.

 - `url` — Url to the match, including a deep link to the section it is in.